Creamy Fish Taco Sauce

 - Green Yogurt – I use Mexican crema for mine, but a creamy yogurt or even sour cream works for this recipe as well.
 You can realistically go with your favorite of these.

-- Cumin – A quarter teaspoon will go a long way for a touch of Mexican flare.
+- Extras – A quarter teaspoon of cumin will go a long way for a touch of Mexican flare.
+Try fresh herbs.
+I love a nice cilantro-lime combo.

 Awesome Fish Tacos.
 Use this fish taco sauce with my favorite fish tacos recipe, which is white fish that is seasoned and pan seared in a bit of olive oil, then served with a crunchy slaw made with lots of shredded cabbage, roasted jalapeno, lime juice and more.
 Or serve it alongside iconic pico de gallo.
 Perfect tacos!

 Storing.
 This fish taco sauce recipe will last several weeks in the refrigerator.
-It’s primarily a condiment based sauce, with acidic lime juice added in for flavor, but it acts as an extra preservative.
 Store in the fridge in a sealed container and use anytime you’d like.
-I often like to make extra just to have some on hand.

 Serving.
 As the name suggests, this is meant for serving with fish tacos, but you can also serve it over any whitefish, with vegetables as a flavor boost, or with grilled meats.
 It’s a wonderful dipper, perfect for fried foods, like fried chicken and French fries.
 So good!
 I also enjoy it over pulled pork, sort of like an Alabama White Sauce.